Thermodynamical aspects of fermions in external electromagnetic fields

 \section{Acknowledgments}

+The authors want to thank the referees for pointing out some relevant literature, which was useful to clarify the relation of our results to existing studies.
 NP is grateful for the support of the National Group of Mathematical Physics (GNFM-INdAM).
 The research conducted by NP was supported in part by the MIUR Excellence Department Project 2023-2027 awarded to the Dipartimento di Matematica of the University of Genova, CUPD33C23001110001.